 Thank you to PEM supporters, Carolyn and Peter S. Lynch and The Lynch Foundation and individuals that support the Exhibition Incubation Fund: Jennifer and Andrew Borggaard, James B. and Mary Lou Hawkes, Kate and Ford O'Neil, and Henry and Callie Brauer provided generous support.
 We also recognize the generosity of the East India Marine Associates of the Peabody Essex Museum.

-ABOVE IMAGE: Marie Watt.
+ABOVE IMAGE: Marie Watt (Seneca and German-Scots).
 Trek (Pleiades), 2014.
 Reclaimed wool blankets, satin binding, embroidery floss, and thread.
 74 x 123 in.
 Courtesy of the Tia Collection.
 Image courtesy of the artist.
 Photograph by Aaron Johanson.